zhongyin/zhongyin.github.io/README.md

 - [rust-by-practice](https://github.com/sunface/rust-by-practice) - Learning Rust By Practice,  narrowing the gap between beginner and skilled-dev with challenging examples, exercises and projects.
 - [code](https://github.com/rust-in-action/code) - Source code for the book Rust in Action
 - [libreddit](https://github.com/spikecodes/libreddit) - Private front-end for Reddit
-- [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
 - [utoipa](https://github.com/juhaku/utoipa) - Simple, Fast, Code first and Compile time generated OpenAPI documentation for Rust
 - [meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.
 - [tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.